 Motohiro Yogo is a monetary advisor at the Federal Reserve Bank of Minneapolis.
 He is also an adjunct research associate professor of economics at the University of Minnesota, where he advises Ph.D. students.
 He was formerly an assistant professor of finance at the Wharton School of the University of Pennsylvania and a visiting assistant professor of economics at Princeton University.
 He earned an A.B. from Princeton University in 2000 and a Ph.D. from Harvard University in 2004, both in economics.

 His fields of expertise are financial economics and econometrics.
-His recent work is on life insurers’ use of captive reinsurance to increase off-balance-sheet leverage and the impact of financial and regulatory frictions on the supply of insurance.
-He has previously worked on the life-cycle demand for insurance, stocks, and housing; the relation between business cycles and asset prices; forecasting movements in stock, bond, commodity, and currency markets; and weak identification in the instrumental variables regression model.
+His recent work is on institutional demand for financial assets and its impact on liquidity, captive reinsurance in the life insurance industry and its impact on financial risk, and the impact on financial and regulatory frictions on the supply of insurance.
+He has previously worked on the life-cycle demand for insurance, stocks, bonds, and housing; the relation between business cycles and asset prices; forecasting movements in stock, bond, commodity, and currency markets; and weak identification in the instrumental variables regression model.